Ball badminton: Rules

 Ball badminton is a team sport.
 The ball is served (hit from the right or left court of one side to the diagonally opposite court of the other side).
 The server begins on the right court and moves to the left court each time a point is scored.
 The ball may be returned by any opposing player.

-After the first 9th, 18th, and 27th point the teams change positions, with the server continuing to alternate between the right and left courts.
+After the 9th, 18th, and 27th point the teams change positions, with the server continuing to alternate between the right and left courts.

 The ball is served underhand below the waist, then it must go over the net and beyond the serving crease line on the other side.
 An overhand service—if the ball is above the server's waist when it is struck—is a fault.
 The ball must be returned before it touches the ground, and no player may strike the ball twice in succession.

 The server must not serve until the other side is ready; ordinarily, the players of the receiving side are expected to be ready.
 During the game the player must not leave the court except in the act of playing, if he has an accident, or with the referee's permission for activities such as changing a racket, tying a shoelace, or tightening a belt.
 The referee normally grants a player's request for such activities, unless the ball is in play; however, he has the final right to refuse if he deems such activities delaying tactics.

 In "fives" tournaments, a team consists of ten formally designated players, any five of whom play while the other five remain on the sidelines with the team manager, ready to play.
 Doubles tournaments use teams of three players.
 During a match of two or three games, three player substitutions are allowed.
 Substitutions may be made at any time during the game.
 The ball may not be changed during a three-game match set, unless it is damaged.